qvest-digital/loginsrv/README.md

         Simple login backend opts: user1=password,user2=password,..
   -success-url string
-        The url to redirect after login (default "/") -text-logging
+        The url to redirect after login (default "/") -template string
+        An alternative template for the login form -text-logging
         Log in text format instead of json
 ```